-3. Continue your lease month-to-month until you are ready to get your next car.
+3. Extend your lease month to month until you are ready to get your next car.

 5. Customize the mileage to suit your needs.